-The $800-million OSIRIS-REx (Origins-Spectral Interpretation-Resource Identification-Security-Regolith Explore) mission was named a finalist for NASA's New Frontiers mission class in 2009, along with a mission to study Venus (Surface and Atmosphere Geochemical Explorer, or SAGE) and the moon (MoonRise).
-It was chosen as the winning proposal in 2011.
+The $800-million OSIRIS-REx (Origins-Spectral Interpretation-Resource Identification-Security-Regolith Explorer) mission was named a finalist for NASA's New Frontiers mission class in 2009, along with missions to study Venus (Surface and Atmosphere Geochemical Explorer, or SAGE) and the moon (MoonRise).
+In 2011, OSIRIS-REx was chosen as the winning proposal.

-The New Frontiers program is a series of medium-class spacecraft missions that are intended to help us better understand the solar system.
-OSIRIS-REx is the third mission chosen; the previous selectees were New Horizons, which flew by dwarf planet Pluto in 2015 and by an object called 2014 MU69 in 2019, and the Juno mission, which arrived in orbit around Jupiter in 2016.
+The New Frontiers program consists of a series of medium-class spacecraft missions intended to help us better understand the solar system.
+OSIRIS-REx is the third mission chosen for that program; the previous selectees were New Horizons, which flew by dwarf planet Pluto in 2015 and by an object called 2014 MU69 in 2019, and the Juno mission, which arrived in orbit around Jupiter in 2016.

 OSIRIS-REx launched on Sept.
 8, 2016.
-It briefly returned in September 2017 for a speed-boosting flyby of Earth.
+It briefly returned home in September 2017 to complete a speed-boosting flyby of Earth.
 The probe arrived at Bennu on Dec.
 3, 2018.
 In the month after its arrival, OSIRIS-REx took detailed measurements of Bennu's shape and mass before precisely slipping into orbit.

-OSIRIS-REx will follow in the footsteps of Japan's Hayabusa, which in 2010 became the first spacecraft to bring a bit of an asteroid back to Earth.
-Coincidentally, a successor Japanese sample-return mission called Hayabusa 2 is on its way to asteroid Ryugu (also known as 1999 JU3) for an arrival in 2020.
-OSIRIS-REx, however, is the first U.S. asteroid sample return mission.
+OSIRIS-REx will follow in the footsteps of Japan's Hayabusa, which, in 2010, became the first spacecraft to bring a bit of an asteroid back to Earth.
+A successor Japanese sample-return mission, called Hayabusa2, is on its way to asteroid Ryugu (also known as 1999 JU3), with an arrival set for 2020.
+OSIRIS-REx, however, is the first U.S.-led asteroid sample-return mission.

 Sampling an asteroid

-Once OSIRIS-REx reaches Bennu, five instruments on board the spacecraft will study, map and analyze the asteroid in unprecedented detail:
+Now that OSIRIS-REx has reached Bennu, five instruments onboard the spacecraft are working to study, map and analyze the asteroid in unprecedented detail:

 - OSIRIS-REx Visible and Infrared Spectrometer (OVIRS) — By measuring visible and near-infrared light, OVIRS will hunt for organics and other minerals.

 - OSIRIS-REx Camera Suite (OCAMS) — A three-camera suite will help map Bennu.
-PolyCam, the largest, will acquire the first images of Bennu from 1.2 million miles (2 million kilometers) and capture high resolution images of the sample site.
-MapCam will hunt for satellites and dust plumes around the asteroid, map it in color, and take the photographs to create topographic maps SamCam will document the collection of the sample and its capture.
+PolyCam, the largest, will acquire the first images of Bennu, taking them from 1.2 million miles (2 million kilometers) out, and capture high-resolution images of the sample site.
+MapCam will hunt for satellites and dust plumes around the asteroid, map it in color, and take the photographs to create topographic maps.
+SamCam will document the collection of the sample and its capture.

-- OSIRIS-REx Laser Altimeter (OLA) — By scanning the entire surface of Bennu, OLA will create highly accurate 3-D shape models of the asteroid
+- OSIRIS-REx Laser Altimeter (OLA) — By scanning the entire surface of Bennu, OLA will send back data to create highly accurate 3D models of the asteroid surface.

 - Regolith X-ray Imaging Spectrometer (RExIS) — Studying X-ray emissions of Bennu will help in the creation of a map showing the abundance of different elements on the surface.
 Unlike other imaging instruments, RExIS will examine the composition of the asteroid at the level of individual atomic elements.

-Along the way, the spacecraft snapped some stunning images of Earth and its moon, from a distance of a little more than 3 million miles (5 million kilometers).
+Along the way, the OSIRIS-REx snapped some stunning images of Earth and its moon from a distance of a little more than 3 million miles (5 million km).

-Although OSIRIS-REx will sample Bennu, it will never actually land on the surface.
+Although OSIRIS-REx will sample Bennu, the spacecraft won't fully land on the space rock's surface.
 Contact during the collection process will be brief, lasting only a few seconds.
-"We kiss the surface," former OSIRIS-REx principal investigator Mike Drake of the University of Arizona told reporters in 2011.
+"We kiss the surface," Drake told reporters in 2011.

 The spacecraft will depart Bennu in March 2021 for the journey back to Earth.
-It will arrive in September 2023 and send a return capsule, which will parachute into the Utah desert.
-The spacecraft itself will move into a stable orbit around the sun.
+OSIRIS-REx will arrive back home in September 2023 and will drop a return capsule, which will parachute into the Utah desert.
+The spacecraft will then move into a stable orbit around the sun.

 Originally known as 1999 RQ36, the rock OSIRIS-Rex will visit was renamed Bennu by 9-year-old Mike Puzio in a 2013 contest.
 Bennu is an Egyptian god usually depicted as a gray heron.
 Puzio chose the name because he thought TAGSAM and the solar panels resembled the bird god's neck and wings.

-Bennu is one of several thousand Near-Earth Objects orbiting within 120 million miles (190 million kilometers) of Earth.
-Among those, Bennu was one of less than 200 objects whose orbit was well known and sufficiently Earth-like.
-It orbits the sun every 436 days, and comes very close to Earth every six years.
+Bennu is one of several thousand near-Earth objects orbiting within 120 million miles (190 million km) of Earth.
+Among those, Bennu was one of less than 200 objects whose orbit was well-known and sufficiently similar to Earth's orbit.
+This asteroid orbits the sun every 436 days and comes very close to Earth every six years.

-It's also relatively large, about 1,650 feet (500 meters) wide.
-Rocks smaller than 650 feet (200 m) spin too rapidly to allow a spacecraft to safely land on them.
+Bennu's also relatively large, at about 1,650 feet (500 m) wide.
+Rocks smaller than 650 feet (200 m) spin too rapidly for a spacecraft to safely land on them.
 Only a handful of the asteroids in appropriate orbits were large enough to allow a visit.

-Among those deemed appropriate, the asteroid has just the right composition.
-Bennu is relatively rich in carbon-based material.
-The asteroids that may have brought water and organic material to Earth that helped kick off life would look like Bennu.
+Among those deemed appropriate, Bennu has a more-attractive composition.
+The asteroid is relatively rich in carbon-based material; the asteroids that may have brought water and organic material to Earth and helped kick off life would have looked like Bennu.

 "We're going for something rich in organics, which might have had something to do with life getting started," Drake said.

-Bennu's close orbit also makes it a potentially hazardous object, but unlike some media reports, it isn't a definite threat.
-NASA scientists calculated that there is an 0.037 percent (or 1-in-2,700) chance that it will strike Earth in the last quarter of the 22nd century.
-For that to happen, the asteroid would need to have its orbit altered in its 2135 flyby of Earth.
-Studying Bennu today will help them further calculate the orbit, potentially ruling it out.
+Bennu's close orbit also makes it a potentially hazardous object for Earth, but contrary to what some media reports have said, this space rock isn't a definite threat.
+NASA scientists calculated that there is a 0.037 percent (or 1-in-2,700) chance that it will strike Earth in the last quarter of the 22nd century.
+For that to happen, the asteroid would need to have its orbit altered in its 2,135th flyby of Earth.

-If the asteroid does collide with Earth, it won't destroy the planet, though it will wreak havoc wherever it touches down.
-Experts say that the size of the asteroid would likely devastate the local area, but won't cause mass extinctions.
-In order to cause a global catastrophe, a space rock must be at least twice as large, at 0.6 miles (1 km) wide.
-Still, the advanced warning provided by OSIRIS-REx could help scientists take preventative measures long before the potential impact.
+If the asteroid does collide with Earth, the impact won't destroy the planet, though it will wreak havoc wherever it touches down.
+Experts say that an asteroid of this size would likely devastate the local area around the impact, but it wouldn't cause mass extinctions.